 The Getty Museum is free to enter.
 However, you have to pay $20 to park.

-Visit the Santa Monica Pier
+Afternoon: Visit the Santa Monica Pier

-The Santa Monica Pier, built in 1909, is also a fun way to spend a few hours, especially if you have kids.
+Santa Monica Pier, built in 1909, is also a fun way to spend a few hours, especially if you have kids.
 It has several rides, several greasy food stalls, and loads of carnival games.

 Relax at Venice Beach

-Venice Beach is just one of the best places in town to hang out.
-It features street performers, surfers, skaters, and intense basketball games.
 Wander around, take in the street art, and eat and drink at any of the many of the restaurants that line the beach.

-Avoid the weekends, as it gets crowded.
+💡 PRO TIP: Avoid the weekends, as it gets very crowded.

-Walk Abbot Kinney Blvd.
+Evening: Walk Abbot Kinney Blvd.

 There are lots of wonderful places to eat and drink, including Gjelina, Roosterfish, and The Butcher’s Daughter.
+Additionally, food trucks and live music take over the street on the first Friday of every month.

-Today, we’re going to be visiting many of the city’s museums before ending in downtown LA, which has seen a revitalization in the last few years.
+Today, we’re going to be visiting many of the city’s museums before ending in downtown L.A., which has seen a revitalization in the last few years.

-Shop at the farmers market and the Grove Mall
+Morning: Shop at the farmers market and the Grove Mall

 Nearby is an outdoor shopping mall featuring all the major brands and a movie theater.
 It’s nice to walk around, as it’s very well decorated.